-- WATER USAGE- Water should always be used in a small amounts when the rocks are hot.
+- WATER USAGE- Water should always be used in small amounts when the rocks are hot.
 If a lot of water is used, it'll cause spillage onto the floor and cause issues with the heater.
 This means damage, so remember the motto "More is not better."

 Choosing the Right Size for Your Heater and Room

 - Size of the Room- It's relatively common that customers will exaggerate the dimensions of their room so that they can get the largest residential heater.
-The largest residential heater is 240 volts, 1 phase, which is called a "HSH 9'.
+The largest residential heater is 240 volts, 1 phase, called a "HSH 9'.
 This is 9000 watts, so this heater can fit into an 8' x 8' floor area with a 7' ceiling, which equates to 448 cubic feet.
 If the room is larger, use 2 heaters.
 The largest commercial (208 volts, 3 phase) heater that we have is 15 kilowatts.
-The most common residential room sizes are 5' x 6' x 7' high, 6'x6'x7' high; and 7' x 6' x 7' high, but don't fret, we offer many other sizes as well.
+The most common residential room sizes are 5' x 6' x 7' high, 6'x6'x7' high, and 7' x 6' x 7' high, but don't fret; we offer many other sizes as well.
 If you need a custom size done, we can do it for free!

 What makes a sauna room?

 Insulation & Vapor Barrier